gatsbyjs/gatsby/docs/blog/2017-09-13-why-is-gatsby-so-fast/index.md

 ![reactnext-gatsby-performance.073](reactnext-gatsby-performance.073.png)

-## Performance is hard, just use Gatsby
+## Performance is hard, let's make Gatsby do the work

 Building highly performant websites is a science of itself.
 Our goal with Gatsby is to give you an approachable, highly productive modern development environment that let's you concentrate on what matters to you—content, design, and interactions—and we take care of turning your amazing site into the fastest site possible.